PIH/openmrs-distro-pihemr/README.md

 An easier approach is likely to install Docker (https://www.docker.com/) and use the OpenMRS SDK to set up an instance of MySQL within a docker container.

+Building the distribution file (`mvn clean install -Pdistribution`) requires npm 7.
+Make sure you have the latest npm installed.

 ## Setup